- Retina Research Foundation

 Current Research Interests

-Dr. Wu’s research project objective is to study cellular and genetic mechanisms underlying retinal cell dysfunction and degeneration in glaucoma and age-related macular degeneration (AMD).
-By using the newly developed 8 patch electrode recording system (first time in retinal research) and the multi-electrode array system and reverse correlation methods, his lab has used new analytic tools for studying synaptic connectivity in the retina and spatiotemporal receptive field properties of retinal ganglion cells (RGCs).
+Dr. Wu’s research project objective is to understand synaptic mechanisms underlying the function and dysfunction of the retina in glaucoma and age-related macular degeneration (AMD).
+By using the newly developed 8 patch electrode recording system (first time in retinal research) and the multi-electrode array system and reverse correlation methods, his lab has successfully studied synaptic connectivity in the retina and spatiotemporal receptive field properties of retinal ganglion cells (RGCs).
 Results obtained from these studies will enable determination of how various retinal synapses and neurons mediate normal retinal function, and how they affect retinal dysfunction and cell death in retinal diseases including glaucoma and AMD.
 Moreover, our results will help to design drug and gene therapies targeting on dysfunction sites in the retina as new remedies for glaucoma and AMD.

 Progress in 2022

-Dr. Wu’s research in 2022 was very successful.
-He introduced the 2022 Friedenwald awardee at ARVO in May, presented a poster at the FASEB meeting in June and gave a seminar in the Department of Biological Sciences at the University of Virginia, Charlottesville in September.
+In 2022, Dr. Wu introduced the 2022 Friedenwald awardee at ARVO in May, presented a poster at the FASEB meeting in June and gave a seminar in the Department of Biological Sciences at the University of Virginia, Charlottesville in September.
 His lab completed four lines of research projects, two papers were submitted for publication and two additional manuscripts are in preparation.

 Progress in 2021